EAI GameNets 2022 will be held as a fully-fledged online conference.

 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

-- Game Theory for edge and fog computing applications
+- Game theory for cloud and fog computing

 Proceedings will be submitted for inclusion in leading indexing services, such as Web of Science, Compendex, Scopus, DBLP, EU Digital Library, Google Scholar, IO-Port, MathSciNet, Inspec, and Zentralblatt MATH.